In this post, you’ll learn how to do a kitchen renovation this year.

-In other words, if your property has increased in value since you bought it you might be able to borrow up to 90% of the properties value.
+In other words, if your property has increased in value since you bought it, you can borrow up to 90% of its value.

-Speak with our Expert Mortgage Brokers to see if you can qualify, complete a free assessment or give us a call on 1300 088 065.
+Speak with our Expert Mortgage Brokers to see if you can qualify for an equity loan.
+Complete a free assessment or give us a call on 1300 088 065.

 Scenario 2: Construction Loan

-Similar to increasing your existing home loan, a construction loan will take into account the ‘on completion value’ of your home.
+Similar to increasing your existing home loan, a construction loan will take into account the ‘on-completion value’ of your home after renovation.

 Put another way, if your house is worth $500,000 with a rubbish kitchen and the valuer thinks your $20,000 renovation will increase the property value to $520,000 – the bank will lend off this higher value.